XIC051/DSC/report.md

 The missingness of column `average rating` **does not** depend on the column `sodium`.

+##### Null hypothesis:
+the distribution of `sodium` is the same when column `average rating` is missing and when column `average rating` is not missing.

+##### Alternative hypothesis:
+the distribution of `sodium` is not the same when column `average rating` is missing and when column `average rating` is not missing.

+##### Distribution of column `sodium` when column `average rating` is missing and not missing

 <iframe src="assets/sodium_missingness_1st.html" width=800 height=600 frameBorder=0></iframe>

+##### Result interpretation:

+After doing 1000 times of shuffling of the sodium column and calculates the k-s test statistic, we get a p-value of 0.128, indicating that we fail to reject the null hypothesis under siginificance value of 0.05.
+We can draw the conclusion that the missingness of column `average rating` does not depend on column `sodium`.

 <iframe src="assets/sodium_missingness_2nd.html" width=800 height=600 frameBorder=0></iframe>

 ## Hypothesis Testing